AliRezaJoodi/Electronics_Exercises/PSU_DCDC_BuckBoost_NonIso_INV_Async_LTC3863/README.md

-## Buck-Boost DC-DC Converter, Non-Isolated, Inverting, Asynchronous, Base on LTC3863
+## Buck-Boost DC-DC Converter, Non-Isolated, Inverting, Non-Synchronous, Base on LTC3863
 Note: Default applications from LTspice for exercise

 ### More Information